-106 107 It is now generally accepted, that the pharmaceutical industry is progressively moving away from the 108 large volume 'blockbuster' drug production model and requires future production and supply chain 109 models that can deliver significantly greater product variety and volume flexibility.
-Indeed, this may 110 involve product delivery models developed or tailored to serve relatively niche markets where patient 111 populations are significantly smaller than today's norms.
-This, together with advances in stratified and 112 personalised medicines, will require levels of product customization that make the batch centric 113 production models of today incapable of economically supplying these product varieties (SKUs) at the smaller volumes required, and at the speed increasingly demanded by end-users (patients and payers)without the costly 'buffer' of huge inventory.
+It is now generally accepted, that the pharmaceutical industry is progressively moving away from the large volume 'blockbuster' drug production model and requires future production and supply chain models that can deliver significantly greater product variety and volume flexibility.
+Indeed, this may involve product delivery models developed or tailored to serve relatively niche markets where patient populations are significantly smaller than today's norms.
+This, together with advances in stratified and personalised medicines, will require levels of product customization that make the batch centric production models of today incapable of economically supplying these product varieties (SKUs) at the smaller volumes required, and at the speed increasingly demanded by end-user patients without the costly 'buffer' of huge inventory.

-- 116117 The potential opportunities for 'continuous processing' centric manufacturing supply chains include: - 117 118
+The potential opportunities for 'continuous processing' centric manufacturing supply chains include:

-- New capabilities for firms to meet as yet unmet patient needs, by developing capabilities to supply niche markets that are currently uneconomical to serve due to small product volumes linked to specific patient populations - The volume flexibility afforded by continuous processing, unconstrained by batch size, has major implications for materials requirements and inventory, shortening dramatically the shelf-life of products that are often determined by minimum batch volumes - Better adaption to market supply and country versions: variety of small markets (in terms of units produced, not value) can drive a substantial accumulated volume.
+New capabilities for firms to meet as yet unmet patient needs, by developing capabilities to supply niche markets that are currently uneconomical to serve due to small product volumes linked to specific patient populations

+- The volume flexibility afforded by continuous processing, unconstrained by batch size, has major implications for materials requirements and inventory, shortening dramatically the shelf-life of products that are often determined by minimum batch volumes - Better adaption to market supply and country versions: variety of small markets (in terms of units produced, not value) can drive a substantial accumulated volume.
 Impact of individualized medicine can require a variety of strengths that need to be produced, each as multiple country versions.
-In the batch world of today this is difficult to handle and negatively impacts on the Cost of Goods Sold (COGS), inventory and shelf life requirements, as well as operational costs linked to increased complexity. - Late customisation and deferment models, is another alternative supply scenario, where final product definition is achieved in-market within a distributed and geographically dispersed (final stage' manufacturing activity; in this scenario both upstream and downstream stages may preferentially support continuous process technologies that support 'material flow' supply dynamics as opposed to the current 'batch' campaign model
+In the batch world of today this is difficult to handle and negatively impacts on the Cost of Goods (CoGSs), inventory and shelf life requirements, as well as operational costs linked to increased complexity. - Late customisation and deferment models, is another alternative supply scenario, where final product definition is achieved in-market within a distributed and geographically dispersed 'final stage' manufacturing activity; in this scenario both upstream and downstream stages may preferentially support continuous process technologies that support 'material flow' supply dynamics as opposed to the current 'batch' campaign model

-137 Within medium to large volume-scale manufacture, two key questions emerge; the volume-scale where 138 the transition from batch to continuous becomes attractive, and whether the desired volume flexibility may be achieved by various combinations of batch and continuous processing.
-As continuous 139 manufacturing overcomes the discretization of batch sizes, it opens up a range of volume options not 140 141 otherwise possible.
-Furthermore, the development of post-dosing manufacturing capabilities might afford 142 further levels of late-customization when applied to a common base product.
-If the latter is made 143 continuously, the volume options for 'minimum order quantities', a key criteria in supply chain design, 144 become potentially unconstrained.
+Within medium to large volume-scale manufacture, two key questions emerge; the volume-scale where the transition from batch to continuous becomes attractive, and whether the desired volume flexibility may be achieved by various combinations of batch and continuous processing.
+As continuous manufacturing overcomes the discretization of batch sizes, it opens up a range of volume options not otherwise possible.
+Furthermore, the development of post-dosing manufacturing capabilities might afford further levels of late-customization when applied to a common base product.
+If the latter is made continuously, the volume options for 'minimum order quantities', a key criteria in supply chain design, become potentially unconstrained.

 One potential application area is in supporting patient 'dose flexibility'.
-Whereas dose flexibility is already a reality in injectable products, oral liquids and semisolids, where the patient is provided this flexibility, this may also be deliverable in discrete dose formats.
-For example, liquid forms produced in continuous mode, can potentially provide varying formulations, process controlled to conform to specification.
+Whereas dose flexibility is already a reality in injectable products, and oral liquids and semisolids, where patients are provided this flexibility, this may also be deliverable in discrete dose formats where for example, liquid forms produced in continuous mode, can potentially provide varying formulations, process controlled to conform to specification.
 Alternative technologies would be required for solid-dose forms, such as additive production process models, ink-jet styled dose control strategies, or novel 'multi-dose' pack-formats and pack-devices to deliver this dose flexibility functionality.